facebook/create-react-app/README.md

 - **One Dependency:** There is just one build dependency.
 It uses Webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

 - **No Configuration Required:** You don't need to configure anything.
-Reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.
+A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

 - **No Lock-In:** You can “eject” to a custom setup at any time.
 Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.